tainacan/tainacan-wiki/admin-appearance.md

 ![Screenshot of the item edit form with the Admin Appearance tweaked to a tabbed layout with cleaner menus](./_assets/images/admin-appearance-2.png)

+> [!WARNING]
-!> As much powerful as these settings are, we advice to use it carefully.
+> As much powerful as these settings are, we advice to use it carefully.
 For starters, as we mentioned, some options conflict with each other or with existing controls (collection-level settings, user-role-level capabilities), which may put you into confusing situations.
 Also deviating from the original UI for some users and not for others may implicate in having to educate users in different ways according to their profile.
 The navigation features are specially risky because they affect how part of the browsing flow was originally planned in the Admin.
 Some of the options above are even a bit experimental, which means we may consider changing it in the future.

 ## Overridden options